Christopher Ryan

-Christopher Papazoglou (born 25 January 1950), known professionally as Christopher Ryan, is a British actor.
+Christopher Papazoglou (born 25 January 1950), known professionally as Christopher Ryan, is a British actor and singer.
 He is known for his sitcom roles including Mike The Cool Person in The Young Ones, Dave Hedgehog in Bottom, Edina Monsoon's ex-husband Marshall Turtle in the BBC sitcom Absolutely Fabulous and Tony Driscoll in Only Fools and Horses and its spin-off The Green Green Grass.
 He has appeared in Doctor Who in the alien roles of Kiv in The Trial of a Time Lord (1986) and Sontaran General Staal (2008, 2010).

 Early life

-Ryan was born Christopher Papazoglou on 25 January 1950 in Bayswater, London to an English mother and a Greek father.
-It is not clear if he spent some time in a children's home in Hutton Essex during his childhood.He trained at East 15 Acting School from 1968 to 1971, then began his professional acting career with Glasgow Citizens' Theatre.
+Ryan was born Christopher Papazoglou on 25 January 1950 in Bayswater, London, to an English mother and a Greek father.
+It is not clear if he spent some time in a children's home in Hutton, Essex, during his childhood.
+He trained at East 15 Acting School from 1968 to 1971, then began his professional acting career with Glasgow Citizens' Theatre.